TomSssM/psychology-website/mvc-doc.md

 The on + off / dispatch (or trigger) API of Blocks remains the same.
 In terms of View it seems like we need to have bindTo / dispatch methods for native DOM events and on + off / trigger methods for View event listener MVC events.
 Just think about it our whole current delegate + on + off / dispatch API can be reduced to just bindTo([element], eventName, listener) / dispatch(...) methods and then we can create the on + off / trigger methods to handle a scenario where there are 2 blocks on the same DOM element and we want to listen to and trigger the events of one block but not the other

 Note that judging from BEM liveBindTo(element, handler, context) = delegate(element, handler, context) and bindTo(element, handler, context) = find(element).on(handler, context).
-Naming may be changed here from BEM not to break someone's brain
+Naming may be extended here not to break someone's brain like delegate should be an alias for liveBindTo

 ### Block name in inheritance